nxltm/rotv/README.md

 But abandoned on death's door after failing to save his parents, he encounters an ancient, sentient gem that not only heals him, and grants him supernatural abilities.

-With this newfound power and determination, he sets out on universe's most dangerous quest and encountering ever-stronger foes along the way, all just to redeem his lost family from the evil force that stole them away.
+With this newfound power and determination, he sets out on a perilous quest across the universe, as a savior to break the chains that bound his lost family and take on the Void itself, before the universe is once more brought to ruin.

 ### Diana Ennia